Frequently Asked Questions

 All families will be screened for COVID-19 symptoms (temperature check and symptom questionnaire) upon arrival at Family Camp.
 Temperatures must be below 100.0 degrees Fahrenheit in order for your family to stay at Family Camp.
 Camp Mont Shenandoah staff will be screened daily for COVID-19 symptoms.

-Will Family Campers be required to practice social distancing during their stay?
+Will Family Campers be required to practice social distancing or wear masks during their stay?

-Camp Mont Shenandoah respectfully requests that all families follow the social distancing guidelines outlined by the State of Virginia.
+Camp Mont Shenandoah respectfully requests that all families follow the masking and social distancing guidelines outlined the Centers for Disease Control.
 Parents are responsible for enforcing the social distancing practices of their children.
 We ask that all in attendance be responsible citizens who respect the social distancing boundaries of other families.

 What will meal time be like at Family Camp?

 We will offer three delicious and nutritious meals each day in our dining hall, the Feed Bag.
 Meals will be prepared by our Food Service Manager and staff.
 Meals will be served both buffet-style and family-style by our staff.
 Each family will have a designated table in the dining hall, which will be arranged to ensure safe distancing between dining groups.
 We are able to accommodate many food allergies and special dietary needs.
 Please indicate any allergies or special dietary needs on your registration form.

 Is my family allowed to bring food and beverages to Family Camp?